The purposes of the Human Factors and Ergonomics Society of New Zealand (from the October 2015 Rules) are:

 1. To promote the application of human factors/ergonomics knowledge

 2. To advance human factors/ergonomics research, education, public awareness and professional standards

 3. To perform any actions necessary or helpful to the above purposes.

 The HFESNZ is enacting the society aims via a range of current projects.
 These include:

 In the 1990’s society membership peaked at around 120, but from the 2000’s membership had a gradual decline to under 80 members, though is now climbing again.
 With little drive for or recognition of professional certification from the health and safety or design sectors; a struggle to ensure HFE papers and qualifications of a suitable standard/frequency; and a business and health and safety sector audience largely ignorant of the value of HFE (or at least with an unsophisticated understanding of the potential value), gaining a strong foothold in the market has been challenging.
 Whilst pockets of expertise and strong HFE service provision have existed, the market has been small - and with low demand comes associated supply issues.

 HFESNZ is therefore rebooting as an organisation for HFE professionals.
-Our focus must be on the development of the profession via quality education, solid professional development opportunities, the demand for professional excellence, active advocacy work, an effective disciplinary process, and strong leadership.
+Our focus is on the development of the profession via quality education, solid professional development opportunities, professional excellence, active advocacy work, an effective disciplinary process, and strong leadership.
 Hence our strong list of current projects.
 We undertake: